UNIZG-FER-D307/semseg-in-adverse-conditions/README.md

 #### Training
-To run training for ConvNeXt-tiny+SwiftNet-pyramid on the `Cityscapes` training subset and evaluate it on the `Cityscapes` validation subset (using GPUs with indices 0 and 1, with a batch size of 4 per GPU), execute the following command:
+To run training for ConvNeXt-tiny+SwiftNet-pyramid on the `Cityscapes` training subset and evaluate it on the `Cityscapes` validation subset (using GPUs with indices 0 and 1, with a batch size of 4 per GPU), execute [SNCN_train_city](./SNCN_train_city.py) script:

 ```bash
 python SNCN_train_city.py -sv pyr -bv tiny --gpus 0 1 --batch_size_per_gpu 4